SynthAgent: Adapting Web Agents with Synthetic Supervision: Related Work

 \subsection{Web Agent}

 Recent advances in LLMs have driven interest in developing agents that combine reasoning and interaction~\citep{wei2022chain,yao2023tree,wang2022self,lightman2023let,guo2025deepseek}.
-ReAct~\citep{yao2023reactsynergizingreasoningacting} introduces the interleaving of reasoning and actions after observations, while following works~\citep{gao2023palprogramaidedlanguagemodels,hong2024metagpt,wu2024autogen,nakano2021webgpt} explore the use of tools integration and planning to enhance agent capabilities.
-However, these works primarily rely on human-annotated data for training, which is costly to scale and difficult to adapt to new environments.
-Another series of works~\citep{lu2025ui,qiu2025alita,wei2025webagent} use reinforcement learning to train web agents, but they often require supervision from expert annotation and are impractical for complex and realistic websites due to the high cost of online training.
-Using synthetic data to train web agents has also gained traction as a scalable alternative, especially for new environments~\citep{wang2024survey,liu2025advances}.
+ReAct~\citep{yao2023reactsynergizingreasoningacting} introduces the interleaving of reasoning and actions after observations, while following works~\citep{gao2023palprogramaidedlanguagemodels,hong2024metagpt,wu2024autogen,nakano2021webgpt,yang2025agentoccam} explore tools integration, planning, and observation-action alignment to enhance agent capabilities.
+However, these typically rely on human annotation, which is costly to scale and adapt to new environments.
+Another series of works~\citep{lu2025ui,qiu2025alita,wei2025webagent} use reinforcement learning to train web agents, but they often require supervision from annotation and are impractical for complex and realistic websites due to the cost of online training.
+Using synthetic data to train web agents has gained traction as a scalable alternative, especially for new environments~\citep{wang2024survey,liu2025advances}.